 2.3.1 Color Filtering

 Color Filtering is the first step to interpret point cloud cracks.
 The principle of trace analysis of point cloud identification is that the program identification logic must be based on the human's subjective judgment.
 The human eye determines the location of traces based on color information, so the first step in the identification process is to analyze the color content (RGB) of the point cloud (Fig. 3).
 Since most of the traces are black, this study summed up the red, green and blue contents of the point cloud:

 $$C = (R + G + B)/3$$

 (1)

 Where C Average of color composition

 - R Ratio of red color content

 - G Ratio of green color content

 - B Ratio of blue color content

-The range of above values are from 0 to 255.
+The range of the above values is from 0 to 255.
 In this research, C < 80 is set as the threshold of trace identification (Fig. 4).
+This filtering process can be established both by CloudCompare software with the filtering of the composition of the RGB color scale or by using C++ processing.
+It is worth noting that this process does not convert RGB point clouds into grayscale.
+It still keeps RGB information.
+Also, C < 80 is not a strict regulation.
+The appropriate value of filtering depends on the environment of point clouds.
+The user must adjust the threshold based on their judgment that the value can extract the most traces.
+This trial process can be repeated with the assistance of CloudCompare.

 After color filtering, traces are clearly exposed, which helps the further identification and also improve the efficiency due to the reduce of the number of point clouds.